Here are the fundamentals on how to pay yourself

 There are a wealth of tools available to help you with your business.
 If you do your own accounting it’s likely that you already have a financial program like QuickBooks that you use to organize your business expenses, sales, taxes, payroll, etc. You can use this software to pay yourself and your employees, if you have them.

 The U.S. Small Business Administration (SBA) offers a great deal of information for starting and managing your small business.
-You can always reach out to them for guidance and assistance for any questions you might have.
+You can always reach out to them for guidance and assistance with questions you might have.

 Protect your business – and your salary